-Substitute House Bill No. 6856 aims to enhance consumer protection against price gouging during emergencies by establishing stricter regulations and defining key terms such as "abnormal economic disruption," "consumer necessity," and "precipitating event."
-The bill mandates the University of Connecticut School of Business to conduct a study on vendors' practices regarding the reduction of consumer product quantities sold in Connecticut from May 1, 2005, to April 30, 2025, with a report due by October 1, 2025.
-It also repeals and replaces Section 42-230 of the general statutes, providing the Attorney General with the authority to issue notices regarding abnormal economic disruptions and to determine when such disruptions exist, ensuring transparency and accountability in the enforcement of these provisions.
+Substitute House Bill No. 6856 aims to enhance consumer protection against price gouging during emergencies by redefining the criteria for what constitutes an "unconscionably excessive price" and expanding the scope of existing laws to cover the entire distribution chain of consumer necessities, including food and prescription drugs.
+The bill introduces new definitions such as "abnormal economic disruption," "consumer necessity," and "precipitating event," which clarify the circumstances under which the Attorney General can intervene.
+It mandates the University of Connecticut School of Business to conduct a study on vendors' practices regarding the reduction of product quantities sold in Connecticut from May 1, 2005, to April 30, 2025, with findings due by October 1, 2025.

 Statutes affected: Raised Bill: 42-230